DECISION MAKING

 -

-Knowledge-focused Not yet recruitingThis study looks at whether using artificial intelligence (AI) with virtual reality (VR) can help nursing students improve their holistic care skills.
-About 80 fourth-year nursing students will be split into two groups: one will use AI-supported VR training, and the other will us…
+Knowledge-focused Not yet recruitingThis study looks at whether using artificial intelligence with virtual reality can improve how nursing students care for patients as a whole person.
+About 80 fourth-year nursing students will be split into two groups: one gets AI-supported VR training, the other gets traditional …

 Phase: NA • Sponsor: Gazi University • Aim: Knowledge-focused